Skip to content

 Buy-to-let mortgage

-A buy-to-let mortgage is specifically designed for people who want to invest in a property, whether a house or flat, in order to rent it out to tenants.
-You’ll usually need a larger deposit than you would for a mortgage to buy your own home.
+A buy-to-let mortgage is designed for people who own or are buying a property in order to rent out to tenants.
+You’ll usually need a larger deposit for buy-to-let borrowing than you would for a standard mortgage to buy your own home.

 What are the different types of mortgages?

-We’ll let you compare mortgages by type, including fixed, variable rate, offset or interest only mortgages.
+With Compare the Market you can compare mortgages by type, including fixed rate, variable, offset and interest-only mortgages.

 Fixed rate

-Once the fixed rate deal is over, you’ll be automatically switched to your mortgage provider’s standard variable rate (SVR) unless you choose to find a new deal.
+Once the fixed-rate period is over, you’ll be automatically switched to your mortgage provider’s standard variable rate (SVR), which is usually much higher, unless you remortgage to a new deal.

 Variable rate

-Tracker mortgage – this has a mortgage interest rate that's tied to the Bank of England base rate.
-The mortgage changes with the base rate.
-Most trackers last two or five years, but you can get lifetime (also known as term) tracker mortgages.
+Most trackers last two to five years, but you can get lifetime (also known as term) tracker mortgages too.

-Discount – discount mortgages are different from trackers in that they’re not tied to the Bank of England base rate; they’re a bit more unpredictable.
-Instead, they’re linked to the lender’s standard variable rate (SVR), usually for between two and 10 years.
-With a discount mortgage, your monthly repayment could fall as well as rise.
+Discount – discount mortgages are based on the lender’s standard variable rate (SVR) minus a set percentage, and usually last for between two and 10 years.
+With a discount mortgage, your monthly repayment could fall or rise whenever your lender decides to change its SVR.

-Standard variable rate (SVR) – this is the long-term rate of interest that mortgage lenders will charge once their fixed or introductory discounted or tracker period ends.
-This is often much higher than the rate you could get during the initial deal of a mortgage.
+Standard variable rate (SVR) – this is the interest rate that mortgage lenders charge once your introductory deal period (e.g. your two or five-year fixed rate) ends.
+This is often much higher than the rate you could get on a fixed or other variable-rate mortgage.

 Although mortgage lenders roughly track the Bank of England base rate, they can decide to increase or decrease their SVR whenever they wish.